Aller au contenu principal

 Le 22 octobre 2024 - Atelier qualification CNU, organisé par Jennifer Buyck et Jean Estebanez

-Le Lab’URBA a proposé aux doctorant·es et docteur·es du labo un temps d’informations et d’échanges au sujet de la qualification par le Conseil National des Universités - CNU.
+Le Lab’Urba a proposé aux doctorant·es et docteur·es du labo un temps d’informations et d’échanges au sujet de la qualification par le Conseil National des Universités - CNU.

 Le 1er octobre 2024 - Conférence de Roger Keil “The Polycritical Periphery: Crisis Urbanism in the Suburbs”